Syn-chromatic/Syn-chromatic/FULL_README.md

 ### 🎥 Camera Projection
 Grasping the concept of camera projection proved challenging at first.
-Imagine you have a virtual world within a cube of XYZ dimensions, where for each axis of this world is the maximum floating-point value that a computer can represent, now imagine you want to set up a view point and look through this world.
+Imagine you have a virtual world within a cube, where for each axis of this world is the maximum floating-point value that a computer can represent, now imagine you want to set up a view point and look through this world.

 | matrix representation of a world  |